BeforeWave/agent-helm/README.md

 npm install -g agent-helm
 ```

-Then configure Agent Helm itself:
+Then run:

 ```bash
 agent-helm setup
 ```

-The setup flow checks the local environment and guides you through the dependencies, Tunnel settings, permissions, and other configuration Agent Helm needs.
-When a supported dependency can be installed for you, Agent Helm asks first; if you choose not to install it automatically, the setup flow gives you the exact command and official URL you need.
+Setup checks the current local environment and guides you through the dependencies, permissions, Tunnel connection, and other configuration Agent Helm needs.

-For Chrome integration, continue with:
+Steps that can be completed automatically can be handled by Agent Helm.

+When user authorization or an external action is required, the Setup flow gives you a clear next step.

+### Chrome integration

+If you want to use Agent Helm directly from ChatGPT in the browser:

 ```bash
 agent-helm setup chrome
 ```

-The Chrome setup continues the same guided experience for browser-specific installation, Native Messaging, and user-authorized connection steps.
+You can also start directly from the [**Agent Helm Chrome Extension**](https://github.com/BeforeWave/agent-helm-extensions).

+The Extension checks the current local environment and guides you from the browser into the same Agent Helm installation and connection flow.

 ## Workspaces and daily use

 Setup configures **Agent Helm itself**.

-Workspaces are registered separately.
+Your local projects are registered separately as Workspaces.

-From a local workspace:
+From inside a project:

 ```bash
 cd /path/to/workspace
 agent-helm init
 ```

-Or register one explicitly:
+Or register a project explicitly:

 ```bash
 agent-helm init /path/to/workspace